 People’s tendency to forego common sense while on the Internet is also why there are so many rogue security programs and why such things as cryptolocker-type programs “FBI” scams (Ramsomware) are so ubiquitous.

 Your computer won’t bite but there are a plethora of things on the Internet that could bite you if you leave your common sense behind when you turn on your computer and venture out on to the Internet.
 But it doesn’t have to be this way.
 You can learn to take your common sense with you on the Internet; you can protect yourself by educating yourself and training your brain to come with you when you open that browser of yours.
 Just a little bit of education and some plain, old healthy wariness are essential to staying safe when you travel on the Web.

 (Darcy & TC, July 2005)

-We wrote that more than twelve years ago in our first “Your Computer Won’t Bite” e-book, published in the July 2005.
-Things change and the wheel goes round and round.
-However, there will always be people trying to make an easy buck by preying upon the kindness, naivety and generosity of people.
+We wrote that 11 years ago in our first “Your Computer Won’t Bite” e-book, published in the summer of 2005.
+Eleven years have passed since we wrote that and things have changed so much.
+This proves, once again, that the more things change, the more they stay the same.
+There will always be people trying to make an easy buck by preying upon the kindness and generosity of people.

-And we still don’t want you to be afraid – we just want you to be careful.
+We don’t want you to be afraid, we just want you to be careful.